ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/variant_calling.md

     module load delly
     delly --help

-Now run delly giving it a reference and all of our bam files:
+Now, run delly giving it a reference and all of our bam files:

     delly -o delly.chr18.all.vcf -g ../ref/chr18.fa *.all.bam

 This should take about 5 minutes to run.

+---

+**4\.** Take a look at the output:

+    less delly.chr18.all.vcf

+We want to just get the variants that "PASS", not the "LowQual" ones.
+So we will use a program called 'awk' to do that. 'awk' is a simple language designed for text processing in Unix.
+The command below looks at the 7th column ($7) on a line, and if the value of that column is "PASS", it prints out the line.

+    cat delly.chr18.all.vcf | awk '{ if($7=="PASS") print}' > delly.chr18.filtered.vcf

+Take a look at the filtered file.
+It should only contain "PASS" variants:

+    less delly.chr18.filtered.vcf

+The deletion from the paper is in this file.
+See if you can find it.
+Also, look at the [VCF specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf) to get more details of the different fields.